cognetwork-dev/Eclipse/README.md

 <h3>An interception web proxy</h3>

-<p>Eclipse is a new interception web proxy that follow Tomp standards</p>
+<p>Eclipse is a new interception web proxy that follows TOMP standards</p>

 </div>